Becoming deaf in one ear

 Confidence on the job

-“I am a salesperson for a medical device company and I’ll be returning to work from my maternity and recovery leaves soon.
+“I am a salesperson for a medical device company, and I’ll be returning to work from my maternity and recovery leave soon.
 Just a few months ago, I had no idea how I would ever go back to work and be able to do my job.
 Having my Ponto Pro just gives me another layer of confidence in my ability to do my job right.

-I think this whole process has helped me to understand that hearing loss is not just something you deal with as you grow older.
-You never know what path your life will take.
+I think that this whole process has helped me to understand that hearing loss is not just something you deal with as you grow older.
+You never know which way your life will go.
 There is such a sense of finality when you are told you are going to be deaf.
 It seems mind-blowingly permanent.
-Just to know there is an option I could pursue gave me the hope to keep pushing forward.
-If my story can help ease the fear of people and spread that awareness, I’m all for it” Kris concludes.
+Just knowing there was an option that I could pursue gave me the hope to keep pushing forward.
+If my story can help ease other people’s fears and spread that awareness, I’m all for it,” Kris concludes.